kunigami/kunigami.github.io/blog/_posts/2012-08-28-the-visitor-pattern-and-vtables-in-c++.md

 ---
 layout: post
-title: "The Visitor pattern and Vtables in C++ "
+title: "The Visitor pattern and Vtables in C++"
 tags: [c++, compilers, computer science, java, programming, software engineering]
 ---

-The other day I was developing a Java code and I needed to use `instanceof`, but since I have read that this is a sign of bad design, I asked for help and was recommended the [Visitor]("http://en.wikipedia.org/wiki/Visitor_pattern") pattern.
+The other day I was developing a Java code and I needed to use `instanceof`, but since I have read that this is a sign of bad design, I asked for help and was recommended the [Visitor](http://en.wikipedia.org/wiki/Visitor_pattern) pattern.

-In this post we’ll talk about this design pattern in Java, that is where my need began, but also in C++ because the implementation is related to [vtables]("http://en.wikipedia.org/wiki/Virtual_method_table"), which I’ve been wanting to read about.
+In this post we’ll talk about this design pattern in Java, that is where my need began, but also in C++ because the implementation is related to [vtables](http://en.wikipedia.org/wiki/Virtual_method_table), which I’ve been wanting to read about.

 ### Visitors in Java